gamepark/trek12-amazonie/README.md

 ```

 This configuration is only required once.

-Now, to deploy a new version of the board game, you have 2 command lines to run:
+Now you can deploy a new version of the react application with this command:

 ```
-yarn build
+yarn deploy
-rclone sync app/build trek12:trek12.game-park.com --progress --s3-acl=public-read
 ```

-More details about this deployment method here: https://www.clever-cloud.com/blog/engineering/2020/06/24/deploy-cellar-s3-static-site/